TechCircuitBreakdown/Time-till-christmas-Esp32/README.md

 # Arduino-codes

+Put the code from Time till christmas Esp32 file Into arduino ide and install following libraries:

+NPTClient by Fabrice Weinberg
+SevSeg by Dean Reading
+TM1637 by Avishay Orpaz
+and
+Time by Michael Margolis

 Put pins to a TM1637Display like this:   vcc to 5v, gnd to gnd, clk to 2 and dio to 0 (Or other if you change the code) Put in you wifi credentials in ssid and password 1 (and 2 if you have multiple wifi/workplaces) Change timezone to your location: